llchrisll/ROTPDocs/docs/guides/customs.md

 2. At the end of `RobeTopLayer` add `SPRITE_ROBE_IDs.ROBE_Angel_Wing` (remember the `,`)

 ##### TransparentItem
-If the Wing appears on the ALT+Q but does not appear on the character itself,  you need to make an additional edit in the `transparentItemtransparentItem.lub`.
+If the Wing appears on the ALT+Q but does not appear on the character itself,
+you need to make an additional edit in the `transparentItem\transparentItem.lub`.
-It's an extra file that controls the transparency of the item, this file’s default for non-existent ids is 0 (transparent)
+It's an extra file that controls the transparency of the item,
-so you just open it and add at the end
+this file’s default for non-existent ids is 0 (transparent) so you just open it and add at the end
 `{ 84, 255, 255, 0 },`
-84 = is ID
+84 = is the ID

 ### Convert Custom Wings (Headgears) to Robes
 [Original by madtoyz](https://rathena.org/board/topic/72734-guide-custom-wings-at-robe-place/#comment-148019)

 Converting your custom Wings, which can be headgears is fairly simple
-Take the guide above in consideration, but instead of extra files for robes, you take the headgears files from `¾Ç¼¼»ç¸®³²` and `¾Ç¼¼»ç¸®¿©` as base and insert them the same way as above in the `·Îºê` folder.
+Take the guide above in consideration, but instead of extra files for robes,
+you take the headgears files from `data\sprite\¾Ç¼¼»ç¸®\³²` and `data\sprite\¾Ç¼¼»ç¸®\¿©`
+as base and insert them the same way as above in the `·Îºê` folder.
 ___
 ## Hat Effect
 [Original by khyle650](https://rathena.org/board/topic/132752-guide-add-new-hateffect-aura-style/#comment-412723)